raspberrypi/documentation/configuration/raspi-config.md

 The `sudo` is required because you will be changing files that you do not own as the `pi` user.

-You should see a blue screen with options in a grey box in the centre, like so:
+You should see a blue screen with options in a grey box in the centre, something like so (this might not be exactly what you see):

 ![raspi-config main screen](images/raspi-config.png)

-It has the following options available:
+It has the following top level options available:

 ```
 ┌───────────────────┤ Raspberry Pi Software Configuration Tool (raspi-config) ├────────────────────┐
 │                                                                                                  │
-│        1 Change User Password Change password for the current user                               │
+│        1 System Options       Configure system settings                                          │
-│        2 Network Options      Configure network settings                                         │
+│        2 Display Options      Configure display settings                                         │
-│        3 Boot Options         Configure options for start-up                                     │
+│        3 Interface Options    Configure connections to peripherals                               │
-│        4 Localisation Options Set up language and regional settings to match your location       │
+│        4 Performance Options  Configure performance settings                                     │
-│        5 Interfacing Options  Configure connections to peripherals                               │
+│        5 Localisation Options Configure language and regional settings                           │
-│        6 Overclock            Configure overclocking for your Pi                                 │
-│        7 Advanced Options     Configure advanced settings                                        │
+│        6 Advanced Options     Configure advanced settings                                        │                                 │
 │        8 Update               Update this tool to the latest version                             │
 │        9 About raspi-config   Information about this configuration tool                          │
-│                                                                                                  │
 │                                                                                                  │
 │                                                                                                  │
 │                           <Select>                           <Finish>                            │